verbb/workflow/docs/get-started/configuration.md

 ## Control Panel

-You can also make change and configuration settings through the Control Panel by visiting Settings → Workflow.
+You can also manage configuration settings through the Control Panel by visiting Settings → Workflow.